Pycord-Development/pycord-next/.github/CONTRIBUTING.md

 2. Follow the style of the library.
 This implies two separate points:
    1. Make sure your code is as clean as possible and looks similar to the rest of the codebase.
 This includes spacing, function signatures/definitions, and commenting/documentation format.
    2. Ensure that your opened pull request follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) styling guide.
 This helps people understand the purpose of the PR, and how it should be reviewed.
+3. If possible, try to use our pre-commit hooks to format your code.
+These hooks format the code before you push it to GitHub, and could vastly improve your own experience by not needing to use other formatting commands.

 ## Where can I get more help with my issue/PR?